I’m screwed … Part 2 of 5

 I found out I couldn’t soon after I fielded a few questions but I’m getting ahead of myself.

-Turned out the proceeding that was underway ran way over so there was a 2 hour or so delay.
+Turned out the proceeding that was in progress ran way over so there was a 2 hour or so delay.

 There was a sense in the air that no one wanted to be there.